kylods/KBot/README.md

 # KBot
-A Discord streaming bot built in Python.
+KBot is a Discord bot written in Python that allows you to play tracks from YouTube or Spotify.

 Will update this when I get around to it.